svinniks/pl-json-store/README.md

 persons[123].name
 ```

-This, however, is potentially unsafe as parent of the property `persons` is not checked at all which may lead to ambiguous query results in case when there are multiple properties named "persons" sumewhere in the store.
+This, however, is potentially unsafe as parent of the first property in the path is not checked at all which may lead to ambiguous query results in case when there are multiple equally named properties somewhere in the store.
 For example in the JSON structure

 ```json
 {